Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Methods

-Many metrics can be applied to evaluate the similarity between the output of the segmentation DCNN and the ground-truth.
-In this study, we use $F_1$ score (equivalent to Dice's coefficient) that can be computed according to the equation
+Many metrics $h$ can be applied to evaluate the similarity between the output of the segmentation DCNN and the ground-truth.
+We use the $F_1$ score, which can be calculated according to the equation

-where TP (True Positive) is the number of defect pixels that were segmented correctly, FP (False Positive) is the number of pixels that were incorrectly marked as corresponding to the defect, and FN (False Negative) denotes the number of defect pixels that were missed by a segmentation algorithm.
+where TP (True Positive) is the number of defect pixels that were correctly segmented, FP (False Positive) is the number of pixels that were incorrectly marked as corresponding to the defect, and FN (False Negative) is the number of defect pixels that were missed by a segmentation algorithm.

-The $F_1$ score evaluates the accuracy of a DCNN for a single test case.
-A test dataset consists of many projections and requires another accuracy metric that combines all individual performance levels.
-A trivial solution would be to compute a mean accuracy on all projections in the dataset.
-This approach breaks when the variance of accuracies is too high: some projections are segmented almost perfectly while in others the defect is missed.
-Such behavior is easy to achieve with a wide range of objects and defects in the test set.
-Missing a defect does not necessarily mean that the DCNN is insufficiently accurate because features can be missed due to the imaging resolution and the noise level.

-To study a DCNN performance on a varied test dataset, we follow the Probability of Detection (POD) analysis that is widely used for non-destructive testing \citep{georgiou2007pod} and was recently applied to X-ray CT \citep{tyystjarvi2022automated, yosifov2022probability}.
-We assume that segmentation accuracy depends on the defect size.
-By size, we refer to the largest intersection between the defect and primary X-ray trajectories (the largest thickness).
+Fig. \ref{pod_pipeline}a illustrates that $F_1$ varies significantly between different test cases with different defect sizes.
+By size, we refer to the largest intersection between the defect and the primary X-ray trajectories (the largest thickness).
 This is not the only way to characterize the defect.
 For example, its area or perimeter can also be used to represent size.
-It is also important to mention that these properties are often correlated since the expected defects have similar shapes.
-Fig. \ref{pod_pipeline}a illustrates that $F_1$ significantly varies between different test cases with different defect sizes.
-Following POD methodology, we convert segmentation accuracy to a binary variable by defining segmentation as successful if $F_1 > 50\%$.
-This is an arbitrary choice that varies depending on the task.
-In Fig. \ref{pod_pipeline}b projections are divided into groups by binning defect size and a fraction of successful segmentations is computed for every bin.
-Segmentation accuracy gets better when the defect is larger.
+These properties are often correlated because expected defects have similar shapes.
+Following the POD methodology, we convert the segmentation accuracy into a binary variable by the defining segmentation as successful if $F_1 > 50\%$.
+In Fig. \ref{pod_pipeline}b, the projections are divided into groups by defect size binning and a fraction of successful segmentations is computed for each bin.
+Segmentation accuracy improves as the defect size increases.

-The POD curve provides a continuous dependency of segmentation success rate on defect size by performing a log-likelihood fit.
-It is assumed that a segmentation is successful ($F_1 > 50\%$) with a probability $p$ that depends on the defect size $s$ according to
+The properties of the POD curve are determined by computing the regression according to Eq.\ref{regression_eq}, where \textbf{t} is a constant and the defect size.
+The link function $g$ defines the shape of the POD curve and reflects the dependence between the probability of successful segmentation and the defect size.
+The probability is close to zero for small defects, one for large defects, and there is a transition in between.
+The generalized linear model in this case is represented by the equation